BritishPandaChick/disney-codes/log.md

 - Start adding CSS styles website.
 Start with mobile stylesheet.

 **Link(s) for the day's work:** [30 Days, 30 Sites Movie Trailer Website](https://github.com/BritishPandaChick/30sites-movie-trailer)

+## Day 55: August 28, 2019
+**What I Did Today:** Finish adding HTML to 30 Days, 30 Sites movie trailer website.
+Start adding CSS styles for mobile website.

+**Day Summary:** I finished adding the rest of the HTML to the remaining sections on the website.
+I changed one of the images in the img src attribute in the press section I put yesterday.
+I also removed the navbar class from the header.
+The rest of the HTML was new additions for the image gallery and the text tags for the last div tag in the press section.
+Once I finished the HTML, I started to add some of the CSS to the website.
+Right now I'm working on the header on the mobile stylesheet.
+Right now I'm trying to use a background color for the header but tomorrow I'd like to try using a background image and make the navigation row a different color.
+I get a feeling there is something from the mobile header so I spent a lot of the time trying to fix the list items and the button.
+The button is especially giving me trouble.
+I tried moving it inside of the ul tags as a list item but I think I'll move the button back outside of the ul.
+I might move the button to a different section.
+A good place for it might be the summary section.
+I'll try this tomorrow and see what it looks like.
+The previewer is still acting up but I think this is due to the images I'm using.
+Tomorrow I'll see how it works in Dev Tools tomorrow as I work on the rest of the header.

+**Tomorrow's List:**
+- Finish adding CSS styles to header website.
+Find the right styles for header navigation.
+Think about adding a background-image to header.
+- Start adding CSS styles for trailer and summary section.
+Move button for tickets to summary section.

+**Link(s) for the day's work:** [30 Days, 30 Sites Movie Trailer Website](https://github.com/BritishPandaChick/30sites-movie-trailer)